-Principal Annual Fee: S$0 annual fee for - S$0 thereafter.
+Principal Annual Fee: S$0 annual fee for entire membership - S$0 thereafter.

 Retailers are trying to find new ways to promote customer loyalty and increase sales.
 No longer only providing store cards, supermarkets are partnering with banks to provide convenience as well as brand recognition to customers.
 When a credit card is combined with a supermarket rewards program, you get a versatile tool that’s able to be used in many locations, and one that’ll make your weekly shopping that bit easier.

 How should I compare the best grocery credit cards?